The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 evident resemblance to navigational plotting).

-According to the explanation Cosmides has suggested, one very important domain for reasoning is what might be called the "domain of social morality."
-Cooperation is beneficial for human beings.
-Further, cooperation is stable as long as cheaters are detected and deterred.
-If there were such a domain for reasoning, this would explain why people do better with the "alcohol" conditional than with the "card" conditional.
+Since cooperation is beneficial for the survival of human beings from an evolutionary perspective, and since cooperation is stable as long as cheaters are detected and deterred, it might be that one domain for reasoning about consequence is what might be called the "domain of social morality."
+If there were such a domain specific capacity for reasoning about consequence, this would explain why people do better with the "alcohol" conditional than with the "card" conditional.
 Evolution has given humans the intelligence that makes them good at detecting cheaters.

 Natural language understanding = translation into logical form + general purpose reasoning."

-Kowalski's explanation is not straightforward to understand, but the rough idea is that reason is a single capacity and that subjects understand the conditionals in the experiment according to the logic programming/agent model framework.
-We will consider Kowalski's challenge in more detail later in the course
+Kowalski's formula is not straightforward to understand, but the rough idea that subjects in the experiment go wrong not because they lack the capacity for logical deduction but because they understand the conditionals according to the programming/agent model framework.
+We will consider Kowalski's argument later in the course as we state the programming/agent model framework in more detail.

 The Suppression Task is an experiment